AdobeDocs/commerce-admin.en/help/b2b/quote-request.md

    - Sends the quote to the Seller by selecting **[!UICONTROL Request a Quote]**.
    - [!BADGE 1.5.0-beta capability]{type=Informative url="/help/b2b/release-notes.md" tooltip="Available only for Beta program participants"} Saves the quote as a draft by selecting **[!UICONTROL Save as Draft]**.

      If the buyer saves the quote as a draft, the quote is available in [!UICONTROL My Quotes] in `Draft` state.
-Draft quotes are not visible to the Seller until the Buyer sends them to the Seller.
+Draft quotes are not visible to the Seller until the Buyer sends them for review.